gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/html-index.md

     </html>

-_This is the HTML code for your home page_
+_Copy this HTML code into your index.html_